-5.13 The investment managers exclusively used pooled investment vehicles to achieve exposure to a diversified range of holdings whilst minimising transaction and administrative costs.
+5.17 The investment managers exclusively used pooled investment vehicles to achieve exposure to a diversified range of holdings whilst minimising transaction and administrative costs.
 The styles of passive and enhanced index management currently employed in most asset categories effectively require this approach, due to the increased number of stocks held (by comparison with conventional active styles).
 Henderson use both authorised and unauthorised unit trusts, and open-ended investment companies, subject to the limit for such vehicles set out in Appendix B. L&G, as is conventional for passive managers, provide insurance policies linked to the values of unitised holdings in underlying assets.
+Baillie Gifford also operate an insurance-linked structure for the Fund's investment with that manager.